awsdocs/amazon-eks-user-guide/doc_source/migrate-stack.md

    eksctl delete nodegroup --cluster <my-cluster> --name <standard-nodes>
    ```<a name="migrate-node-group-console"></a>

-**To migrate your applications to a new node group with the AWS Management Console**
+**To migrate your applications to a new node group with the AWS Management Console and AWS CLI**

 1. Launch a new node group by following the steps outlined in [Launching self\-managed Amazon Linux nodes](launch-workers.md)\.